More and more students are shaking off notoriously hard-to-get-rid-of student loan debt with help from creative bankruptcy lawyers across the country.

 Four categories of student debt - a federal loan, a loan that’s part or fully from a nonprofit institution like a school, a private loan used for qualified education purposes (namely, the cost of attendance to an eligible institution), or a loan for an “educational benefit” -- cannot be discharged without proof of “undue hardship.”
 Judges have excluded such things as prolonged unemployment, alcoholism, and criminal records from qualifying as undue hardship.

 Since undue hardship is so difficult to prove, lawyers have been looking at new ways to help people offload or manage their educational debt.
+This is especially prevalent in the case of private student loans.

 Lawyers discovered that courts have been favorable on discharging loans if they were made to students who attended non-accredited programs or were loaned for more than the cost of attendance.